westonrobot/xnergy_charger_rcu/README.md

 ### Services

-`xnergy_charger_rcu` ROS node offers `~trigger_charging` service of type `std_srvs/Trigger`.
-Calling this service will enable charging.
+`xnergy_charger_rcu` ROS node offers `~enable_charging` and `disable_charging` service of type `std_srvs/Trigger`.
+Calling this service will enable or disable charging.
 This is a nonblocking call, that is charging request is sent to RCU but doesn't wait to finish enable charging procedure.
 This is the easiest way to enable charging:

 ```
+rosservice call /xnergy_charger_rcu/enable_charging "{}"
-rosservice call /xnergy_charger_rcu/trigger_charging "{}"
+rosservice call /xnergy_charger_rcu/disable_charging "{}"
 ```

 ### ChargerActionServer